ielab/DATA7901-IR-project-2022-sem1/README.md

 ## Key Background Readings

 * Lin, J., Nogueira, R., & Yates, A. (2021).
 [Pretrained transformers for text ranking: Bert and beyond.](https://web.archive.org/web/20210716210049id_/https://pure.mpg.de/rest/items/item_3287344_1/component/file_3287345/content) Synthesis Lectures on Human Language Technologies, 14(4), 1-325.
-* Lots of dense retrievers are implemented with [Hugging Face transformers library](https://huggingface.co/docs/transformers/index), you will have a look the library documentation at some point.
-If you are interested in transformers models and applications in general, they offered a good [tutorial](https://huggingface.co/course/chapter1/1)
+* Lots of dense retrievers are implemented using the [Hugging Face transformers library](https://huggingface.co/docs/transformers/index).
+We will examine the library documentation in an upcoming session.
+If you are interested in transformers models and their applications in general, Huggingface offers a good [tutorial](https://huggingface.co/course/chapter1/1)